Es-Kiani/Compound-Effect/README.md

-### And of course you can read the final result in the App.
+###  	:memo:    And of course you can read the final result in the App.

 <img src="https://github.com/E-Kiani/Compound-Effect-Calculator/blob/main/ScSh4.PNG">